University Groups with External Functions

 Groups are classified as external-facing when one (or more) of the following conditions are met:

-• The program’s main function is to provide a service to individuals outside of the university setting.
+• The program’s primary function is to offer services to individuals outside the university setting.

-• The program is academic in nature, but the program outcomes affect an external population.
+• The program is academic in nature, but its outcomes affect an external population.

-• The program generates revenue by providing a service or goods to individuals and groups outside of the university setting.
+• The program generates revenue by providing services or goods to individuals and groups outside of the university setting.